slavaaaaaaaaaa/smaslennikov.github.io/_posts/2021-03-16-excellent-code.md

 This isn't quite meant to replicate the notion of a [12 Factor Application](https://12factor.net/), but that is another good resource for additional, more in-depth knowledge on application life cycles.

-[^1]: link to fight club quote TODO
+[^1]: From Fight Club, the movie (1999)
-[^2]: I recently wrote some code for a [Raspberry Pi litter box controller](https://litter-controller.smaslennikov.com) in C. Initially, I wanted to write it in Golang, but the most popular Golang GPIO library for Raspberry PI had a [bug with potential to brick the device](TODO).
-Since [WiringPi](TODO) did not have such a bug while having a larger community, I went with C. This shows the importance of researching design constraints before beginning any work.
+[^2]: I recently wrote some code for a [Raspberry Pi litter box controller](https://litter-controller.smaslennikov.com) in C. Initially, I wanted to write it in Golang, but the most popular Golang GPIO library for Raspberry PI had a [bug with potential to brick the device](https://github.com/stianeikeland/go-rpio/issues/38).
+Since [WiringPi](http://wiringpi.com/) did not have such a bug while having a larger community, I went with C. This shows the importance of researching design constraints before beginning any work.
 [^3]: It's always easier to Ctrl-F in a web browser on a single page than having to use a local search function or that of a Git repository host.
 Things like collapsible sections, [tables of contents](https://github.com/smaslennikov/markdown-toc) and inline diagrams help keeping documentation clean and accessible.